foundata/guidelines/python-style-guide.md

   `sys.path`.
 This complements the `src` layout by exposing accidental dependencies on the repository layout, although an existing suite may first need test-to-test imports or informal helper modules refactored.
+- An importable test package needs no `sys.path` entry at all under that mode, and it keeps helper names such as `support` out of the top level, where an installed distribution can shadow them or be shadowed by them.
+Doing both at once is worse than either: with the directory on `sys.path` and an `__init__.py` in place, `support` and `tests.support` are two module objects for one file, each with its own state, so a value written through one is invisible through the other.
 - Pytest 9 strict mode combines strict configuration, markers, parametrization IDs and expected failures.
 A committed lock file makes newly added strictness in a future pytest release an explicit dependency update rather than an